mYoudjeu/quickMarker/README.md

 1. Clone this repository.
 2. Install frontend and backend dependencies.
-3. Run the development servers.
+3. Run the development server.
+4. Run uvicorn server on the logn file.